-CVS will train additional specialists as needed to maintain a minimum of nine to ten safety auditors.
+CVS will train additional specialists as needed to maintain a minimum of 10- 12 safety auditors.
 As part of the succession plan, CVS will train specialists as needed to replace officers leaving the program due to promotions and/or retirement.